17 DAYS ●

 Prepare for breathtaking vistas as we sweep through the Wu and Qutang gorges before heading up the scenic Shennong Stream on a sampan to explore further.
 (B,L,D)

 The Three Gorges Dam is a massive feat of engineering that saw the century-old dreams of Chinese luminaries come to fruition.
 Created to harness the power of the Yangtze, it is difficult to not be awestruck as you stand on the viewing platform.
-Also visit the Three Gorges Dam exhibition centre.
-Disembark and fly to the cosmopolitan city of Shanghai.
+Travel by coach to Wuhan, then fly to the cosmopolitan city of Shanghai.
 (B,L)

 Travel to the 1,700-year-old water town of Zhujiajiao which boasts old stone bridges, woodpanelled houses and numerous atmospheric waterways once used to transport goods.
 Return to Shanghai and enjoy an optional acrobatic show or a stunning cruise on the Huangpu River.
 (B,L)